The Psychological Need For Connection: How Travel Helps Mental Health

 – Dr. Karen Dineen Wagner

-Before Covid-19 even began, a decline in teen mental health was an increasing concern for health care officials.
+Before COVID-19 even began, a decline in teen mental health was an increasing concern for health care officials.
 The Centers for Disease Control and Prevention (CDC) found in a 2019 survey of youth that 37% of those questioned reported they persistently felt sad or hopeless.

 The key to healthier outcomes centered on connection:

 When COVID-19 took away daily routines and common connections, the mental health of many teens worldwide suffered.
-Numerous young people who were standing on the edge began to fall off the cliff into crisis.
+Numerous young people who were standing on the edge began to fall into crisis.
 In October 2020, the Psychiatric Times looked at studies from around the world on how young people were faring.
 Just months into the pandemic, the findings were discouraging:

 • In China, a survey of junior and high school students during the early outbreak found that nearly 44% reported being depressed and 37% were anxious.